• Home

 Exterior, Paint and Body

-Safety first!
+Safety was my top priority.
 I completely overhauled the brake system, replacing all brake lines and hoses, front brake pads, rotors, calipers, and wheel bearings.
-To ensure optimal performance, I sourced a set of used OEM wheels, meticulously stripped and repainted them, and fitted them with new tires.
-I then rebuilt the rear J65 Delco Moraine calipers and installed new rear brake pads and rotors.
-Finally, I enhanced the vehicle's ride quality by replacing the struts, shocks, bushings, and end links.
+I tracked down a set of used OEM wheels, stripped and repainted them, and fitted them with new tires.
+I also rebuilt the rear J65 Delco Moraine calipers and installed new rear brake pads and rotors.
+Finally, I replaced the struts, shocks, bushings, and end links.

 Door Decal Placement